Kasulejoseph/offline-gallery/README.md

 # build for production with minification
 npm run build

+# serve the generated build file (found in the the dist folder)
+npm install -g serve

+# serve
+serve dist

 # build for production and view the bundle analyzer report
 npm run build --report